Aman855180/disease-outbreak-predictor/README.md

 - **Season & week of year** — temporal patterns

 Defining the target variable was the most interesting challenge.
-I couldn't just use raw case counts — I had to decide what "outbreak" actually means in the data.
+I couldn't just use raw case counts, I had to decide what "outbreak" actually means in the data.
 I landed on:

 > A week is an outbreak if new cases exceed 2× the 4-week rolling